gridap/Tutorials/docs/src/index.md

 ## How to start

-The easiest way to start using the tutorials is to click in one of the following links to start reading the html version of the tutorials.
+The easiest way to start using the tutorials is to click in one of the following links to start reading the html version of the tutorial you want.

 ```@contents
 Depth = 1